-A complaint was filed on December 23, 2009 in the Southern District of New York against Bimini Capital, the Bank of New York Mellon ("BNYM"), and Hexagon Securities, LLC ("Hexagon").
-It alleges that plaintiff, a note-holder in Preferred Term Securities XX ("PreTSL XX"), suffered losses as a result of Bimini Capital's repurchase of all outstanding fixed/floating rate capital securities of Bimini Capital Trust II for less than par value from PreTSL XX in December 2009.
-Plaintiff alleged breach of the indenture and breach of fiduciary duties by BNYM, and tortuous interference with contract and aiding and abetting breach of flouciary duties by Bimini Capital and Hexagon.
-Plaintiff also purported to allege derivative claims brought on behalf of Nominal Defendant PreTSL XX.
+A complaint was filed on December 23, 2009 in the Southern District of New York against Bimini Capital Management, Inc. ("Bimini"), the Bank of New York Mellon ("BNYM"), and Hexagon Securities, LLC ("Hexagon").
+It alleges that Plaintiff, a note-holder in Preferred Term Securities XX ("PreTSL XX"), suffered losses as a result of Bimini's repurchase of all outstanding fixed/floating rate capital securities of Bimini Capital Trust II for less than par value from PreTSL XX in December 2009.
+Plaintiff alleged breach of the indenture and breach of fiduciary duties by BNYM, and tortious interference with contract and aiding and abetting breach of fiduciary duty by Bimini and Hexagon.
+Plaintiff also alleges derivative claims brought on behalf of Nominial Defendant PreTSL XX.
 On February 22, 2010, plaintiff filed an amended complaint, adding derivative claims on behalf of BNYM as trustee, in addition to the prior derivative claims asserted on behalf of PreTSL XX.
-Plaintiff has also added a claim for "unjust enrichment" against Bimini Capital and Hexagon.
+Plaintiff has also added a claim for "unjust enrichment" against Bimini and Hexagon.
 On March 26, 2010, all Defendants moved to dismiss each count of Plaintiff's amended complaint.
 A hearing was held on June 9, 2010 to allow both parties to present oral arguments in support of their respective positions on the pending motion to dismiss.
-As of August 5, 2010, the court has not yet ruled on the motion.
-Bimini Capital denies that the repurchase was improper and intends to defend the suit vigorously.
+As of November 3, 2010, the court has not yet ruled on the motion.
+Discovery and depositions related to the matter are substantially complete and expert witnesses for both sides have been retained and submitted expert reports.
+A Motion for Summary Judgment will be filed by Bimini if the motion for dismissal is denied in whole or in part.
+Bimini denies that the repurchase was improper and intends to defend the suit vigorously.

 A second complaint by a noteholder in PreTSL XX was filed on July 16, 2010 in the Supreme Court of the State of New York, New York County, against the same defendants.
 The complaint, filed by Hildene Capital Management, LLC and Hildene Opportunities Fund, Ltd., alleges losses as a result of the same repurchase of securities from PreTSL XX by Bimini.
 The plaintiffs in this action have alleged the same causes of action as the plaintiff in the federal court action.
 In addition, they have also alleged a cause of action for breach of the covenant of good faith and fair dealing (both directly and derivatively) against BNYM.
-Bimini denies that the repurchase was improper and intends to defend the suit vigorously. &# 160;
+Defendants and nominal defendants have moved to stay that action pending resolution of the federal action initiated by R. Davis Howe, and that motion is currently pending before the court.
+Bimini denies that the repurchase was improper and intends to defend the suit vigorously.